-‘A Woman’s Last Word’ by Robert Browning is a ten stanza poem that has been separated by the poet into four line stanzas, or quatrains.
-In the original text Browning utilized Roman numerals to label each stanza I-X. Browning has chosen to conform his lines to a consistent pattern of abab cdcd, alternating end sounds as he saw fit for the rest of the text.
+‘A Woman’s Last Word’ by Robert Browning is a ten stanza poem that has been separated by the poet into four-line stanzas, or quatrains.
+In the original text, Browning utilized Roman numerals to label each stanza I-X. Browning has chosen to conform his lines to a consistent pattern of abab cdcd, alternating end sounds as he saw fit for the rest of the text.

 Summary of A Woman’s Last Word

 The poem begins with the speaker asking that they “contend no more.”
-The wife hopes her husband is willing to accept their proposal that their argument cease.
+The wife hopes her husband is willing to accept their proposal that their argument ceases.
 They have been fighting for an extended period of time and the woman has had enough.
-Throughout the following lines she compares their situation to that of Adam and Eve.
+Throughout the following lines, she compares their situation to that of Adam and Eve.
 They are on the verge of also losing their Eden.

 The poem concludes with the wife asking her husband to be a “god” and hold her.
 She wants them to draw close, ignore their more spiteful natures and sleep.